Alex Samizadeh: Chorley

 In November 2016, Samizadeh joined National League North side Chorley on a two-month work experience loan.
 He scored on his debut.

 Kilmarnock

 On 14 July 2017, Bolton announced that Samizadeh had been released and that he was joining Scottish Premiership side Kilmarnock.
 Samizadeh made his first appearance for the club on the same day, coming on as a second-half substitute in a Scottish League Cup match.
 Samizadeh was released by Kilmarnock in May 2018, at the end of his contract.

 Curzon Ashton

 On 14 August 2018, Samizadeh signed for Curzon Ashton and made his debut that night coming off the bench against Alfreton Town.

 Wealdstone

 Samizadeh signed for Wealdstone in December 2018 and played two matches.

 Burgess Hill Town

 In January 2019 he signed for Burgess Hill Town, scoring on his debut for the club.

 Colne

 He signed for Colne on 12 September 2020.

 Leatherhead

-In August 2021 Samizadeh signed for Leatherhead and scored a hat-trick on his debut.
+In August 2021 Samizadeh signed for Leatherhead and scored a hat-trick on his debut for the club.